andrewl/behat_phantom_quickstart/README.md

 Requirements
 --------------------------------------------------------

-It's been tested on various flavours of Linux and OS/X. You'll need GNU Make, or similar and curl installed.
+It's been tested on various flavours of Linux and OS/X. You'll need GNU Make, or similar and wget installed.
 Linux users will most likely already have these installed, OS/X can install them through Homebrew or MacPorts.
 You'll also need a recent (5.3 or later) flavour of PHP installed.